Vishalthokade/gcp-tf-jenkins-project/README.md

 ## Terraform Configuration

-The `main.tf` file contains the Terraform configuration to create a Google Cloud Storage (GCS) bucket with the following properties:
+The `main.tf` file contains the Terraform configuration to create a Google Cloud Storage (GCS) bucket.

 ## Additional Notes